University of South Australia: Other exhibitions

 The SASA Gallery showcases creative works by students and researchers.
 It is located in the Kaurna Building.
 It is the modern descendant of the SA School of Art (SASA) established in 1856.

 The Bob Hawke Prime Ministerial Centre and Kerry Packer Civic Gallery have exhibitions that change regularly.

 Other sub-units and events

 Innovation Collaboration Centre

 The Innovation Collaboration Centre is the university's startup incubator.
 The incubator provides the Venture Catalyst General, Space and Social Enterprise programs for students and the community to build early-stage startup companies.
 The incubator offers office space, mentoring, access to industry experts, workshops, university resources and funding to companies accepted into the program.

 Lecture series

+Annual Hawke Lecture

+The Annual Hawke Lecture was inaugurated by Bob Hawke on Tuesday 12 May 1998.
+Since then, the lecture has been held each year by a range of eminent speakers from many walks of life, including World Bank managing director Mamphela Ramphele (2000), Indigenous leader Noel Pearson (2002), Justice Michael Kirby (2007), New Zealand governor Silvia Cartwright (2011), scientist Elizabeth Blackburn (2013), former prime minister Julia Gillard (2017), journalist Stan Grant (2018), immunologist Peter Doherty (2022), foreign minister Penny Wong (2024), and ASIO chief Mike Burgess (2025).
+Many of the lectures have been presented at Adelaide Town Hall.
+The 2025 event was held at the Adelaide Convention Centre.

+The lecture series is presented by The Hawke Centre, and is described as "an opportunity to listen to the views of someone whose experience of human affairs is notable, and whose concerns about our world are truly worthy of consideration", with lectures covering topics "from the environment to human rights to science".

+Nelson Mandela Lectures

-The UniSA Nelson Mandela Lecture series is an annual event presented by the Bob Hawke Prime Ministerial Centre.
-Established in 2008 in honour of former South African president Nelson Mandela, who served as the Hawke Centre's inaugural international patron from 2001 to 2013, the address has been given almost every year since its establishment.
-It seeks to promote the concepts of human rights, freedom, truth and reconciliation in life and public affairs.
+The UniSA Nelson Mandela Lecture series, is an occasional event presented by the Bob Hawke Prime Ministerial Centre.
+The series was established in 2008 in honour of former South African president Nelson Mandela, who served as the Hawke Centre's inaugural international patron from 2001 to 2013.
+Mandela Mandela appreciated that Hawke's actions against the apartheid regime as key to his release from prison.
+The lecture series seeks to promote the concepts of human rights, freedom, truth and reconciliation in life and public affairs.

+The inaugural Nelson Mandela Lecture was given by Musimbi Kanyoro in 2008, with following lectures given in 2009, 2010, 2012, 2014, 2015, 2016, 2017, 2018, 2019, and 2022, when former Socceroo and human rights advocate Craig Foster delivered the address.